 By David Newton | ESPN.com

-Here are some other thoughts on the Panthers' first preseason game of the year:
+Here are some other thoughts on the Panthers’ (2-2) final preseason game:

 - Nice tune-up for Benjamin: With every play it becomes more apparent that teams choosing to single-cover Benjamin on the outside are going to pay on inside slants.
 At 6-foot-4 and 240 pounds, he is almost unstoppable.
 Benjamin finished with four catches for 56 yards in just over a quarter, a sample of the kind of production expected -- and needed -- out of him as Carolina replaces its top four receivers.

 - The Fozz: Whittaker became a workhorse with starters DeAngelo Williams and Jonathan Stewart given the night off.
 He finished the game with 91 yards on 23 carries and ended the preseason as Carolina's leading rusher.

 - Anderson survives: The last thing Carolina wanted to see with starting quarterback Cam Newton (rib) sidelined was Anderson getting hurt, but he left in the second quarter holding his right hand.
 X-rays were negative.
 As much as the Panthers like third-stringer Joe Webb, they don't want to go into the opener with him as the backup.